-A paper weekly planner might work well enough for personal use, but let’s be honest—no matter how hard you try to keep to your schedule, things change.
-Issues come up where your day gets completely reorganized, which is hard to manage on a printable weekly to-do list.
+A DIY paper weekly planner might work well enough for personal use, but let’s be honest—no matter how hard you try to keep to your schedule, things change.
+Issues come up where your day gets completely reorganized, which is hard to manage on a printable to do list.
 For task management, you’re much better off using a customized digital weekly to-do list template that’s editable in a few simple clicks.

 Creating and using a weekly to-do list template is simple, especially when it’s digitized.
 Follow these steps to launch your own in a matter of minutes:

 Create sections for each day of the week.

 Add your list of tasks to each weekday section.

 Assign team members, due dates, and project dependencies as needed.

 While printable to-do list templates and worksheets might be useful for tracking your personal tasks, they’re not flexible enough to adjust to the speed of your workflow.
 For that, you should look to project management software.